Covene/MerakiNewClientAlert-Covene/README.md

             OrganizationID = orgresponse[7]["id"]
             OrgName = orgresponse[7]["name"]

+### Networks
+The GetNetworkIDs function will show the networks that it is going to pull from.
+There is currently no mechanism to pick and chose the networks you want to be alerted on.
+This may change with future updates, but for now all networks are included.

 ### Exclude Guest Networks
-This cript has an option to exclude clients that connect to guest networks.
+This cript has an Capibility to exclude clients that connect to guest networks.
 In the script, search for:

     if is_today and client.get("ssid") != "GuestNetwork":

-Replace the "GuestNetwork" with the name of the guest network you would like to add.
-You can also include more than one guest network name by adding another and statment like so:
+Replace the "GuestNetwork" with the name of the wireless guest network you would like to exclude from alerting.
+You can also exclude more than one guest network name by adding another and statment like so:

     if is_today and client.get("ssid") != "GuestNetwork" and client.get("ssid") != "GuestNetwork2":